Ir al menú principal

 Overview

-Movement problems (motor fluctuations) are the most common complication of long-term levodopa use.
-The majority of people who take levodopa develop these problems within 5 to 10 years.
-The main types of levodopa-related motor fluctuations include:
+Movement problems are common from long-term levodopa use.
+Most people who take levodopa develop some of these problems within 5 to 10 years.
+The main types of levodopa-related movement problems include motor (movement) fluctuations and dyskinesias.

 -

-Wearing-off periods occur when the effects of a single dose of levodopa do not last as long as they used to.
-Control of motor symptoms decreases as the effects of the medicine wear off.
-And symptoms do not improve until the next dose of levodopa is taken.
-These motor fluctuations are easy to predict based on the timing of each dose of medicine.
+Wearing off happens when the effects of a dose of levodopa don't last as long as they used to.
+Symptoms come back before the next dose of levodopa.
+These changes can be predicted based on the timing of each dose.

 - Dyskinesias.